jyshnkr/WebSocket-Chat-SpringBoot/README.md

     ![clean](/Images/Installation/Clean.jpeg)

 3. Now, the Project will search for errors and rectifies them.
 In the same flow, the maven will look for the required dependencies in the project and downloads them for us, if required.
-Please refer to the image below.

 4. Now, select the Main Class 'WebSocketChatApplication.java' and right click on whitespace and click run.
 Please refer to the image below.